 1 Section 55.
 Kent County Regional Sports Complex.
 The Section 1 Addendum of this Act appropriates 2 \$3,246,550 for the Kent County Regional Sports Complex.
 These funds shall be subject to the applicable terms and 3 conditions outlined in the original application and subsequent approval by the Infrastructure Committee.
 4 Section 56.
 Croda Project.
-The implementation of projects by Croda Inc., in partnership with DEDO, as it 5 relates to subdivision, land development, construction, permitting, and code enforcement upon New Castle County 6 parcel numbers 10-016.00-002, 10-016.00-007, 10-016.00-008, and 10-050.00-020, shall not be subject to the 7 jurisdiction of New Castle County.
-The Office of State Planning, however, shall ensure that all applicable subdivision, 8 land development, construction, permitting and code enforcement provisions of the New Castle County Code in effect 9 as of June 26, 2015 are adhered to by Croda Inc. 10 Section 57.
+The implementation of projects by Croda Inc., in partnership with DEDO, as it 5 relates to subdivision, land development, construction, permitting, and code enforcement upon New Castle County 6 parcel numbers 10-016.00-002, 10-016.00-007, 10-016.00-008, and 10-050.00-020, shall not be subject to the 7 jurisdiction of New Castle County to the extent any such permits and/or approvals are not issued/granted on or before 8 July 30, 2015.
+If such permits and/or approvals are not issued/granted on or before July 30, 2015, the Office of State 9 Planning shall ensure that all applicable subdivision, land development, construction, permitting and code enforcement 10 provisions of the New Castle County Code in effect as of June 26, 2015 are adhered to by Croda Inc. 11 Section 57.
 Infrastructure Investment Committee.
-The Section 1 Addendum of this Act appropriates 11 \$7,500,000 for the Infrastructure Investment Committee.
-The Infrastructure Investment Committee shall meet as 12 established per Del.
+The Section 1 Addendum of this Act appropriates 12 \$7,500,000 for the Infrastructure Investment Committee.
+The Infrastructure Investment Committee shall meet as 13 established per Del.
 Laws, c.
 76 and may allocate said funds.
-Upon the full allocation of funding to projects from said 13 appropriation code, the Infrastructure Investment Committee shall no longer disburse funding from the New Jobs 14 Infrastructure account.
-15 Section 58.
+Upon the full allocation of funding to projects from said 14 appropriation code, the Infrastructure Investment Committee shall no longer disburse funding from the New Jobs 15 Infrastructure account.
+16 Section 58.
 Frawley Stadium Improvements.
-The Section 1 Addendum of this Act appropriates 16 \$1,000,000 to the Delaware Stadium Corporation to be used to make initial immediate repairs to Daniel Frawley 17 Stadium, which is 23 years old.
-Prior to the expenditure of said funding, the Delaware Stadium Corporation shall 18 receive approval from the Director of the Office of Management and Budget and Co-Chairs of the Joint Legislative 19 Committee on the Capital Improvement Program on how funding is to be allocated.
-20 Section 59.
+The Section 1 Addendum of this Act appropriates 17 \$1,000,000 to the Delaware Stadium Corporation to be used to make initial immediate repairs to Daniel Frawley 18 Stadium, which is 23 years old.
+Prior to the expenditure of said funding, the Delaware Stadium Corporation shall 19 receive approval from the Director of the Office of Management and Budget and Co-Chairs of the Joint Legislative 20 Committee on the Capital Improvement Program on how funding is to be allocated.
+21 Section 59.
 Frawley Stadium.
-The Joint Legislative Committee on the Capital Improvement Program 21 directs the Delaware Stadium Corporation (DSC) to prepare a list of immediate repairs and upgrades necessary to 22 ensure the long-term future of Frawley Stadium and minor league baseball in Delaware.
-The DSC shall submit such a 23 list to the Co-Chairs of the Joint Legislative Committee on the Capital Improvement Program and the Director of the 24 Office of Management and Budget.
-Further, the General Assembly directs the DSC to engage in negotiations for a 25 new lease with the Wilmington Blue Rocks, that may include utilizing Frawley Stadium to generate new revenue 26 streams, to be shared with the Wilmington Blue Rocks, with any portion of such new revenue that goes to the DSC to 27 be used to fund and/or offset the cost of future and/or additional required repairs and/or upgrades.
+The Joint Legislative Committee on the Capital Improvement Program 22 directs the Delaware Stadium Corporation (DSC) to prepare a list of immediate repairs and upgrades necessary to 23 ensure the long-term future of Frawley Stadium and minor league baseball in Delaware.
+The DSC shall submit such a 24 list to the Co-Chairs of the Joint Legislative Committee on the Capital Improvement Program and the Director of the 25 Office of Management and Budget.
+Further, the General Assembly directs the DSC to engage in negotiations for a 26 new lease with the Wilmington Blue Rocks, that may include utilizing Frawley Stadium to generate new revenue 27 streams, to be shared with the Wilmington Blue Rocks, with any portion of such new revenue that goes to the DSC to 28 be used to fund and/or offset the cost of future and/or additional required repairs and/or upgrades.